 If you’ve ever been a slave to a cat, then you’ll relate to this book.
-This is a story about a guy who has to two cats, Ginger, an orange cat who is weird because she plays with peas, purrs at artichokes and talks to pigeons.
-Then there is Fred, a black cat who is lazy and sleeps on white sweaters, white towels, the sink and newspapers.
+This is a story about a guy who has two cats, Ginger, an orange cat who is weird because she plays with peas, purrs at artichokes, and talks to pigeons.
+Then there is Fred, a black cat who is lazy and sleeps on white sweaters, white towels, the sink, and newspapers.

 A Cat’s Guide to the Night Sky

-Ever notice how different the sky look in the city compared to the country?
-This is because of all the lights in homes, businesses, factories and street lights, it’s called light pollution.
+Ever notice how different the sky looks in the city compared to the country?
+This is because of all the lights in homes, businesses, factories, and street lights, it’s called light pollution.
 These lights make the sky a muddy orange color and hide the stars.
-In the country sky though, you can see the moon, stars, planets and satellites.
+In the country sky though, you can see the moon, stars, planets, and satellites.